Threat of NAFTA collapse, weak inflation put Bank of Canada on hold

 The bank says that while the economy is now running close to capacity, inflation won't get back to its two per cent target until the second half of next year because of the recent strength of the Canadian dollar.

 The Canadian dollar sank immediately after the announcement, touching its lowest level against its U.S. counterpart since July.
-By late morning, the loonie was trading at 78.22 cents (U.S.).
+By midday, the loonie was trading at 78.17 cents (U.S.).
 It had been trading at 78.80 cents ahead of the rate decision.

 Already pinched, many Canadians anxious about higher rates